matth/speech-music-discrimination/README.md

 ## TODO

+If these thngs can be done over the next week I think it will be the beginning of a web based system for visualizing the speech / music boundaries.
+From this we can go in other directions, either improving the CFA output, or adding a database and user interface to manually edit it and generate a large test data set very quickly.

 * Generate JSON segments of music / speech from output of ruby script
 * Add segments to waveform view by loading JSON and parsing in JS
 * Edit index.html look better